pawarpa/NYC-Motor-Vehicle-Collision/README.md

 Data cleaning was crucial to ensuring accuracy and reliability; this involved identifying and addressing missing, duplicate, and inconsistent values.

-a.
-Null values were replaced with “No Value Provided” in all the dimensions, keeping -99 as SK.
+1. Null values were replaced with “No Value Provided” in all the dimensions, keeping -99 as SK.
-b.
-Redundant directions in Travel_Direction were changed to a homogeneous format and Person_Age with Negative or large values have been replaced with 0
+2. Redundant directions in Travel_Direction were changed to a homogeneous format and Person_Age with Negative or large values have been replaced with 0
-c.
-Vehicle_Year with nulls and values less than 1900 or greater than 2023 with 9999
+3. Vehicle_Year with nulls and values less than 1900 or greater than 2023 with 9999
-d. vehicle_type_code, vehicle_make, vehicle_model, and vehicle_year with corrected data since these have large
+4. vehicle_type_code, vehicle_make, vehicle_model, and vehicle_year with corrected data since these have large
 number of discrepancies.
-e.
-Driver_License_Jurisdiction format was maintained with a two-character format and invalid inputs such as Special characters, for example “-“, "PA'", etc., were corrected or replaced with “Invalid Input”.
+5. Driver_License_Jurisdiction and State_Registration (Vehicle) format was maintained with a two-character format and invalid inputs such as
+Special characters, for example “-“, "PA'", etc., were corrected or replaced with “Invalid Input”.

 ## Questions Answered